 B2B marketing metrics to track

-We get asked all of the time by clients what metrics they should be tracking to ensure that their marketing efforts are moving in the right direction.
-While there are many metrics that a marketer needs to keep track of these 17 metrics are the ones that I recommend you pay close attention to.
+We get asked all of the time by clients what B2B marketing metrics they should be tracking to ensure that their marketing strategy is moving in the right direction.
+While there are many KPI (key performance indicator) metrics that a marketer needs to keep track of these 17 KPI metrics are the ones that we, as digital marketers, recommend you pay close attention to.

 Names – These are the target prospects in your database that have not engaged with anyone at your company.